grotius-cnc/XCreator/README.md

 # XCreator

-A Work in progress of Skynet Cyberdyne 2022.
+A Work in progress, by Skynet Cyberdyne 2022.

 Specification: